-The fight with Osteoporosis now has a new ally.
+The fight against Osteoporosis now has a new ally.
 The VPHOP research project will develop, validate and deploy to pilot clinical studies the next generation of technology for predicting the risk of fracture in patients with low bone mass and assisting clinicians in prognosis and treatment planning (both pharmacological and interventional).
 The most advanced multiscale modelling technologies will be used to predict the patient-specific risk of fracture, and how it would change as a result of the various potential treatment options.

-Context: Nearly four million osteoporotic bone fractures cost the European health system more than € 30 billion per year.
+Context: Nearly four million osteoporotic bone fractures cost the European health system more than \notin 30 billion per year.
 This figure could double by 2050.

 After the first fracture, the chances of having another one increase by 86%.
-We need to neuromuscular condition.

-Osteoporotic prevent osteoporotic fractures. fractures cost the The first step is an accurate European health assessment of the patientsystem is more than €30 billion per year determinants but also the
+We need to prevent osteoporotic fractures.
+The first step is an accurate assessment of the patient-specific risk of fracture that considers not only the skeletal determinants but also the neuromuscular condition.

+Osteoporotic fractures cost the European health system more than €30 billion per year

-Project: The aim of VPHOP is to develop multiscale modelling technology based on conventional diagnostic imaging methods that makes it possible, in a clinical setting, to assess for each patient individually, the strength of his/her bones, how this strength is likely to change over time, and the probability that the he/she will overload his/her during daily life.
+Project: The aim of VPHOP is to develop multiscale modelling technology based on conventional diagnostic imaging methods that makes it possible, in a clinical setting, to assess for each patient individually, the strength of his/her bones, how this strength is likely to change over time, and the probability that the he/she will overload his/her bones during daily life.
 With these three assessments, the evaluation of the risk of bone fracture will be much more accurate than any estimation based on external and indirect determinants, as happens in current clinical practice.
 These assessments will be used to improve the diagnostic accuracy of current clinical standards, and to provide the foundation for an evidence-based prognosis with respect to the natural evolution of the disease, to pharmacological treatments, and/or to preventive interventional treatments aimed at selective skeletal strengthening.
 The various modelling technologies developed during the project will be validated not only in vitro, on animal models, or against retrospective clinical outcomes, but will also be assessed in term of clinical impact and safety on small cohorts of patients enrolled at four different clinical sites, providing the factual basis for effective clinical and industrial exploitation.